-You may know that I love IKEA.
-I’ve done my fair share of IKEA hacks from one pillow into two to making a desk and shelving unit for my daughter’s room and a few other projects as well.
-IKEA seems to have so many products done really well for a low cost.
-This duvet was one such thing, but was missing an important element…a way to keep it in place in inside the duvet cover.
+IKEA has so many great products for a low cost.
+This duvet was one such thing but was missing an important element…a way to keep it in place in inside the duvet cover.

 Cut pieces of twill tape to use to tie the duvet cover to the duvet.
-You will want two pieces of the twill tape for each corner.
+You’ll want two pieces of the twill tape for each corner.
 I cut mine at about 14″.
-I think 12″ would work fine as well.
+12″ would work fine as well.

 Pin 2 of your pieces of twill tape into the inside of your duvet cover near the corner.

-Place your duvet into your duvet cover and line up the corners.
+Place your duvet in your duvet cover and line up the corners.

 Tie the two together to hold them in place.

-I had 2 duvets and 2 duvet covers and this project took me about an hour to complete.
+I had 2 duvets and 2 duvet covers and this project took me about an hour to complete from start to finish.